Carlos Rivero (baseball)

-Carlos Luis Rivero Milán (born May 20, 1988) is a Venezuelan professional baseball third baseman for the Tecolotes de los Dos Laredos of the Mexican League.
-He has played in Major League Baseball (MLB) for the Boston Red Sox.
+Carlos Luis Rivero Milán (born May 20, 1988) is a Venezuelan former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the Boston Red Sox, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Rivero was originally signed by the Cleveland Indians as an international free agent in 2005, and played for them for five minor league seasons (2006–2010) before joining the Philadelphia Phillies (2011) and Washington Nationals (2012–2013) organizations.
 He initially began as a strong-armed shortstop before being moved to third base, and has also spent time in left field.
 The Red Sox signed him in December 2013.

 In between, Rivero played winter baseball for the Leones del Caracas, Bravos de Margarita and Cardenales de Lara clubs of the LVBP.

 Career

 Cleveland Indians

 The Venezuelan infielder ranked among the 20-top Cleveland prospects from 2007 through 2009.
 He also was rated twice by Baseball America as having the best infield arm in the Indians organization in the 2008 and 2009 seasons, before being named the best defensive third baseman in the International League in 2012 while playing for Washington affiliate the Syracuse Chiefs.

 Rivero earned International League All-Star honors during the 2012 season when he played at Syracuse.
 Previously, he was named the 2007 South Atlantic League Mid-Season All-Star while playing for the Lake County Captains, also a Cleveland affiliate.